codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you get two whales in a car?
-Start in England and drive West.
+Conjunctivitis.com – now that’s a site for sore eyes.

 ## Daily Trivia

-What does LTS stand for in the software market?
+What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
- 1. Long Taco Service
+ 1. Session
- 2. Ludicrous Transfer Speed
+ 2. Network
- 3. Long Term Support
+ 3. Transport
- 4. Ludicrous Turbo Speed
+ 4. Data link

 <details>
   <summary>Answer</summary>
-  Long Term Support
+  Transport
 </details>